freekrai/break-simperium/README.md

 ## Testing Users

-A second test suite is simperium-users-test.php, which will test the Simperium authorization API, this will work by following the following steps:
+A second test tool is simperium-users-test.php, which will test the Simperium Authentication API, this will work by following the following steps:

 -	Create a user
--	Authorize the user
+-	Authorize the user to verify it works
 -	Update the user's password
 -	Delete the user

+We will test this with as many users as specified by the --clients argument.

+Running simperium-users-test.php is pretty simple, from the terminal type:

+	php simperium-users-test.php --clients=<concurrent-clients-to-test> --appid=<app-id-to-test> --apikey=<api-key-to-test> --ip=<ip-address-to-test> --hostname=<hostname-to-pass> --port=<port-to-connect-to> -q

+Where the arguments are as follow:

+- *clients*: The number of concurrent users hitting the API.
+(0-n where n is an Integer)
+- *apikey*: simperium apik-key
+- *token*: simperium token
+- *appid*: simperium app id
+- *hostname*: hostname in headers (optional)
+- *port*: port to use (optional)

+The report generated will appear similar to the simperium-test.php report.